JKJohnny KimMessages & Lectures

 This matters because we easily create ministry out of our own desire.
 Just because I want to do something does not mean it is God's mission.
 Just because I have passion does not mean it is God's direction.
 Everything must begin from the center of God.
 Zeal that does not come from God can become excessive, and ministry that does not come from God can become self-display.

-In the lecture I used the image of a drop of water.
+The image of a drop of water helps explain Missio Dei.
 A drop has two sides.
 One side is character: being, personhood, the inner life.
 The other side is mission: the mission of God.
 Character and calling are not two separate projects.
 When God forms a person, He forms that person's being and calling together.

-On the left side of that drop are the words character, being, and personhood.
-On the right side are mission, Missio Dei, and God's mission.
-This image matters because when we speak about calling, we often forget being.
+When we speak about calling, we often forget being.
 If we only ask what we will do and forget what kind of person we are becoming, ministry may grow while the person remains hollow.
-God forms the person before entrusting the work.
+God forms the person before entrusting the work, and He shapes both the person and the calling together.

 When a drop falls on water, ripples appear.
 When one person is formed from the center of God, that person creates ripples in the world.
 It does not have to look dramatic.
 In the home, church, workplace, and relationships, character and mission from God begin to spread in small ways.
 This is calling.
 This is a life participating in God's mission.